-Rachel Godsill was born in Yorkshire, UK, and began her singing in the local parish church choir.
-She read music at Selwyn College, Cambridge where she was a Choral Exhibitioner, and was subsequently a prize-winning vocal student at the Royal College of Music.
+Born in Yorkshire, UK, Rachel Godsill began singing in the local parish church choir.
+She read music at Selwyn College, Cambridge where she was a Choral Exhibitioner, and was a prize-winning vocal student at the Royal College of Music.

-Since leaving RCM, Rachel has studied with Sheila Barnes and Alison Wells and has been in demand as a recitalist and oratorio soloist, performing in major concert venues throughout the UK and Europe.
+Subsequently studying with Sheila Barnes and Alison Wells, Rachel is in demand as a recitalist and oratorio soloist, performing in major concert venues throughout the UK and Europe.

-Highlights of last year’s season took her to the Czech Republic for a recital of Smetana and Janacek with the Prague University Orchestra, to Budapest for a recital at the 2014 Viola d’amore Congress and to Beijing and Shanghai for performances of Britten’s Peter Grimes and War Requiem (Shanghai Symphony Orchestra, Charles Dutoit).
+Highlights have recently taken her to the Czech Republic for a recital of Smetana and Janacek with the Prague University Orchestra, to Budapest, Erfurht and Berlin for recitals of music for voice and viola d’amore, and to Beijing and Shanghai for performances of Britten’s Peter Grimes and War Requiem (Shanghai Symphony Orchestra, London Voices).

 Within ensembles Rachel has worked with Richard Hickox, Simon Rattle, Roger Norrington, Emmanuelle Haim, Charles Mackerras, Ivan Fischer, and Vladimir Jurowski, performing with the Orchestra of the Age of Enlightenment, European Voices, Collegium Musicum 90, Le Concerts d’Astre, Birmingham Symphony Orchestra , The Schutz Choir, London Voices and The Academy of Ancient Music.

 Rachel is also a much sought after teacher, working with the choral scholars of Cambridge University and the boy choristers of Jesus College.
 She directs choirs in the local community and is passionate about making singing available to all.